 Occasionally an actor will turn in a performance so powerful, that it completely permeates every square inch of the film it is a part of.
-Usually, in the case of a film like Last Tango in Paris, the rest of the performances and the film as a whole tends to to suffer in comparison.
+Usually, as is the case with a film like Last Tango in Paris, the rest of the performances (and the film as a whole) tend to to suffer in comparison.
 Rarely, as is the case with a film like Rio Bravo, the rest of the film possesses a brilliance on par with the central performance.
-In this case, as we will see with today’s film, you will be dealing with the stuff masterpieces are made of.
+Pandora’s Box is, undoubtedly, one of the latter, a true masterwork that revolves around Brooks’ riveting performance.

 The script barrels along with Louise Brooks the center of a maelstrom that sucks everyone around her into a whirlpool with only death at the bottom.
 The expressionist shadows bring the perverse decadence of Weimar Berlin into high contrast relief against the luminous Brooks.
 Her character Lulu, that central figure of modern German mythology, is ostensibly a force of (innocent?) evil, the doom of all who encounter her through the raw power of her sexuality.

 But, is bringing the downfall of everyone she has ever come into contact with truly evil?
 There is a sense that, under the surface, this film is really a Faustian celebration of humanity with its selfish lust for more raised up as a virtue.
 Lulu is just like the rest of us, but, unlike the rest of us, she possesses a superhuman level of animal charisma.
 She is a mythological siren, loose in human clothes–and even if the intelligence that shines through her eyes must be aware of her power, she chooses to embrace the self over a selfless life of seclusion.